Now more than ever, it’s acceptable to be a tech geek.

-The WAN (Weekly Analysis & News) Show is hosted by Linus Sebastian and Luke Lafreniere.
+The WAN (Weekly Analysis & News) Show is mainly hosted by Linus Sebastian and Luke Lafreniere, and occasionally, a couple of other tech guys.
 Linus’ YouTube channel is arguably the most popular tech channel on the platform.

 Every week, the duo gives their listeners insight into the latest news from the IT industry.